donhector/ansible-role-crossplatform/README.md

 ------------
-Research hook execution order: We want commitizen to run prior to molecule test Investigate why there was no release even with `fix:` commits Research semantic pull-requests, so PR titles follow conventional commits spec
+Research hook execution order: We want commitizen to run prior to molecule test Investigate why there was no release even with `fix:` commits
+- Looks like squash merging a PR, creates a commit with the name of the PR so if the PR is not named conventiaolly, semantic-release will ignore it for comuputing the release Research semantic pull-requests, so PR titles follow conventional commits spec